guedesgeorge/guedesgeorge/README.md

 # Hello 👋

-I am an undergraduate student in Computer Science at the Federal University of Mato Grosso do Sul, passionate about software development, automation, and robotics.
+I am an undergraduate student in Computer Science at the **Universidade Católica Dom Bosco (UCDB)**, passionate about software development

-## Academic Experiences

 ## 🛠️ Skills